• Skip to primary navigation

 Jump to Recipe

 Have you wondered what to make with this green-yelloish looking fruit called quince?
-Well, look no further as you have definitely found one of the best quince recipes here.
+Well, look no further, as you have definitely found one of the best quince recipes here.
 This quince jam it's the perfect jam to make at home, it is easy to make and so full of flavor!
 It only requires 3 ingredients.
-The quince, sugar, or honey and lemon.
-The best jam in the world if you ask me.
+The quince, sugar, or honey, and lemon.
+The best jam in the world, if you ask me.

 Quince jam in a preserve jar with the lid opened on the right and a teaspoon tucked all in

-quince jam in a preserve jar
+Quince jam in a preserve jar

-It all began with eating raw quince as a kid and my daughter can and likes it too.
+It all began with eating raw quince as a kid, and my daughter can and likes it too.
 Not everyone can have raw quince since it is not the easiest fruit to eat.
 Thin slices are best to approach, and chunks are only ok if you are used to them.
 A glass of whatever is nearby might come in handy.

-Quince is a bit of a strange fruit that, if you have never eaten before, you will get pleasantly surprised.
+Quince is a bit of a strange fruit that, if you have never eaten one before, you will get pleasantly surprised.
 It's a little like apple sauce but with an earthy flavor of its own.

 Since I grew up eating this fruit jam, I can easily say that this and the green walnut jams or preserves are my two top favorite preserves that I would never turn down.